 - Whole eggs: Yet another quality source of animal protein and contain selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.

 - Flounder: This is basically fish, a good source of protein.
-In the case of Acana, their fish are caught fresh every day from North Vancouver’s waters.
+In the case of Acana, their fish is caught fresh every day from North Vancouver’s waters.
 Typically low-calorie and high in omega-3s and selenium.

 - Botanical Inclusions: